-What is unclear is if bung/ bong is a word that evolved from the Chabacano de Zamboanga bien.
+What is unclear is if bung/ bong is a word that evolved from the Spanish bien.
 Although, it is undeniable that these two words share some connection.

-It is a big curiosity that there are words that appear creolized in the Chavacano de Ternate however are not in the Chabacano de Zamboanga.
-Some examples are:
+Here are more words that appear creolized in the Chavacano de Ternate but are not in the Chabacano de Zamboanga.

 Spanish words ending in -ado like cerrado, obligado, and apagado changing to cerrao, obligao, and apagao also happens in the Chavacano of Ternate just as it does in my Chabacano.
-Some examples are: *Alibiao, *Almariao, *Apretao.
+Some examples are alibiao, almariao, and apretao.

-Chavacano de Ternate has the tendency to add ‘g’ at the end of words ending in ‘n’.
-This can be seen in the following words: *tambieng (from the word tambien), *kamarong (from the word camaron), and *kahong (from the word cahon).
+Chavacano de Ternate has a tendency to add ‘g’ at the end of words ending in ‘n’.
+This can be seen in words succh as tambieng (from the Spanish tambien), kamarong (from the Spanish camaron), and kahong (from the Spanish cajon).

-Showing plurality is the same in Chavacano as it is in Chabacano, the word ‘mga’ is employed.
-Here are some examples:
+Showing plurality is the same in Chavacano as in Chabacano, the word mga is employed.
+Here are some examples.

 Chavacano: El mga soldao

 English: The soldiers